harirajeev/GenAIProduction/README.md

 - Query per second (QPS): the number of queries the algorithm can handle per second.
 This is crucial for high-traffic applications.
 - Build time: the time required to build the index.
 This metric is important especially if you need to frequently update your index (e.g. because your data changes).
 - Index size: the size of the index created by the algorithm, which is crucial for assessing its scalability and storage requirements.

+System metrics tell you the state of your overall system.
+Common metrics are
+- throughput,
+- memory usage,
+- hardware utilization, and
+- service availability/uptime.

+Model metrics assess your model’s performance, such as accuracy, toxicity, and hallucination rate.